ottenbreit-data-science/aplr/API_REFERENCE_FOR_CLASSIFICATION.md

 #### max_eligible_terms (default = 5)
 Limits 1) the number of terms already in the model that can be considered as interaction partners in a boosting step and 2) how many terms remain eligible in the next boosting step.
 The default value works well according to empirical results.
 This hyperparameter is intended for reducing computational costs.

-#### boosting_steps_before_pruning_is_done (default = 500)
+#### boosting_steps_before_pruning_is_done (default = 0)
 Specifies how many boosting steps to wait before pruning the model.
-With the default value, this means that in boosting steps 500, 1000, and so on, the model will be pruned.
+If 0 (default) then pruning is not done.
+If for example 500 then the model will be pruned in boosting steps 500, 1000, and so on.
 When pruning, terms are removed as long as this reduces the training error.
 This can be a computationally costly operation especially if the model gets many terms.
-To switch off pruning set ***boosting_steps_before_pruning_is_done*** to a value higher than ***m***.
+Pruning may improve predictiveness.

 ## Method: fit(X:npt.ArrayLike, y:List[str], sample_weight:npt.ArrayLike = np.empty(0), X_names:List[str]=[], validation_set_indexes:List[int]=[], prioritized_predictors_indexes:List[int]=[], monotonic_constraints:List[int]=[], interaction_constraints:List[List[int]]=[])